PTA National Reflections Contest

 Reflections is an arts program sponsored by the national PTA to give positive recognition to artistic efforts.
 Camelot ES students may enter one original work in one or more of the following categories: Visual arts (painting, drawing, collage, etc.), photography, music composition, literature, dance choreography, film production, plus a special artist category for students with special needs.
 See a video highlighting the program.

 Artworks interpret a different theme each year.
-The PTA Reflections Theme for the 2020-2021 school year is “I Matter Because...”
+The PTA Reflections Theme for the 2023-2024 school year is “I Am Hopeful Because...”
 Entries will be judged on interpretation of theme, creativity, and technique in each category.
 Winners may go on to county, district, state and national competitions for awards.

 For example: smith-jane-visual-arts.png smith-nate-literature.pdf

-Photography: Submission must be at least 640 x 960 pixels and 300 dpi resolution.
-Must be in JPEG, JPG, GIF, or PNG format.
+Photography: Photo must be a single print or digital image.
+Collages and collections of photos are not accepted.
+Entrant must be the photographer and may use a variety of digital editing techniques including, but not limited to, multiple exposure, negative sandwich and photogram.
+Submission must be at least 640 x 960 pixels and 300 dpi resolution.
+Must be in JPEG, JPG, or PNG format.

 Prior Year Results

 A shout out to each of the following students for their creative submissions in Visual Arts, Literature, and Film interpreting the 2020-21 theme “I Matter Because…”:

 Morgan Lee (Outstanding Interpretation of Theme – 1st place Camelot ES)

 Keira Conley (Outstanding Interpretation of Theme – 1st place Camelot ES; Fairfax County - 3rd place).